Spring 2026

 Course Material

-The following textbook is REQUIRED for Spring 2023: NEW “Janeway’s Immunobiology” 10th Edition, by Kenneth Murphy, Casey Weaver, and Leslie Berg, 2022, W.W.
+The following textbook is REQUIRED for Spring 2026: “Janeway’s Immunobiology” 10th Edition, by Kenneth Murphy, Casey Weaver, and Leslie Berg, 2022, W.W.
 Norton

 Preparation for Team-Based Learning (TBL) Sessions